aptos-labs/developer-docs/docs/move/move-on-aptos/cryptography.md

 4. **Security analysis**
    - It is essential to consider the underlying assumptions and potential vulnerabilities of a signature scheme.
      - Example: ECDSA's security is proven under strong assumptions such as the Generic Group Model (GGM).
-     - Malleability concerns: Some signature schemes are susceptible to malleability, where a valid signature, $\sigma$, can be mauled into a different yet still valid signature, $\sigma'$, for the same message $m$.
+     - Malleability concerns: Some signature schemes are susceptible to malleability, where a valid signature, $\sigma$, can be mauled into a different yet still valid signature, $\sigma$, for the same message $m$.
 5. **Versatility**
-   - The adaptability and flexibility of signature schemes are important to consider so you may properly accommodate the cryptographic needs of your dapp.
+   - The adaptability and flexibility of signature schemes are important to consider, so you may properly accommodate the cryptographic needs of your dapp.
      - Example: $t$-out-of-$n$ threshold BLS signatures are very simple to implement.

 :::caution